Yicooong/JoyAI-VL-Interaction/README.md

 👉 For the full setup (ASR, TTS, background agent) and configuration details, see the [Getting Started Guide](doc/getting_started.md).

+🚑 If you run into deployment issues, see the [Troubleshooting Guide](doc/troubleshooting.md).

 ## 🛠️ System Architecture

 ![JoyAI-VL-Interaction system architecture](img/joyvl-system-architecture.png)